Master of Education in Special Education

 Students seeking the Master of Education degree at the University of North Dakota must satisfy all general requirements set forth by the School of Graduate Studies as well as particular requirements set forth by the Special Education Program.

-3. A maximum of one-fourth of the credit hours may be transferred from another institution.
+2. A maximum of nine graduate special education or related one-fourth of the credit hours may be transferred from another institution.

-6. Nine credits of Special Education Core Coursework (excluding students in the ABA specialization).
+4. Two credits of Internship; either general special education or aligned to Special Education Core Coursework (excluding students in the area of ABA specialization).

 SPED 578Behavior Management3